telerik/ajax-docs/controls/grid/client-side-programming/gridtableview-object/methods/clearselecteditems.md

->note  This method is only applicable when Row Selection of RadGrid is enabled.
+>tip  This method is only applicable when Row Selection of RadGrid is enabled.
 >